 World Bosses - powerful elite encounter(s), to defeat him you will need the help of other players.

-Dungeon - caves, delve, instance or dungeon intended for solo or cooperative play.
+Delve - caves, delves, dungeons, instance or dungeon intended for solo or cooperative play.

 Group Dungeon - group dungeons, raid dungeons, group instances intended for groups of players.

 Dark Anchors - spawn points of Molag Bal forces, every few minutes you'll find a group activity here.

 Mundus Stones - visiting will grant you a permanent blessing, but only one blessing at a time.